Everything you need to know about the tiny teacup Yorkie. Is this the perfect puppy for you? We look at the pros and cons of teacup Yorkies.

 And there are benefits to owning a very tiny dog.
 We’ll look at the downsides in a moment.

-Some of the downsides of dog owning are fairly well known.
+Many of the downsides of dog ownership are well known.

-Even medium sized dogs are messy and clumsy.
-They break things, chew things, and knock people over.
-Unless impeccably trained, they are difficult to take on public transport, or into public places.
+Even medium-size dogs are messy and clumsy.
+They break and chew things and knock people over.
+Unless impeccably trained, they are difficult to take on public transportation or in public places.

 Smaller dogs are more portable and more manageable.
 They take up less space, shed less hair and generally have less impact on a home than a big dog.

 The Happy Cat Handbook - A unique guide to understanding and enjoying your cat!